Financial reporting for co-operatives

 To audit your financial records, they must be a registered auditor with the Australian Securities and Investments Commission (ASIC).

 When you appoint an auditor, you must complete and lodge a notice of appointment of auditor form within 28 days.

 Removing an auditor

 To remove your auditor, you must:

 - give at least 2 months’ notice of your intention

 - nominate a new auditor (make sure you tell your members and the current auditor who they are)

 - pass an ordinary resolution to remove the auditor at a general meeting

 - pass a special resolution to appoint the new auditor at a general meeting.

 If the ordinary resolution to remove the auditor passes, you must fill out and submit a notification form within 14 days.
-Email us to get a copy of Form 24 - Notification of resignation removal or cessation of auditor.

 If an auditor resigns